netrusov/ZabbixDBA/README.md

 Perl plugin for Zabbix to monitor RDBMS.
 Used Orabbix as example.

 ZabbixDBA uses threading of DBI connections which is good for monitoring of multiple database instances.
+Currently there are template and query set only for Oracle database, but Perl DBI supports any type of RDBMS:
+- MySQL
+- MS SQL
+- PostgreSQL
+- DB2

+You can find full list of DBD modules here: https://metacpan.org/search?q=DBD

 Feel free to fork and contribute!

 #### Requirements